AndyZhaoly/cs207-FinalProject/docs/milestone1.tex.md

 Differentiation forms the core of both traditional statistics methods such as Maximum-Likelihood Estimators, and leading edge methods in machine learning such as neural networks and sampling.
 A common problem in these fields is the need to take the gradient of an arbitrary function, which may not have a closed form analytical solution.

-Our package, `Autodiff`, addresses this by providing forward-mode automatic differentiation.
+Our package, `autodiffy`, addresses this by providing forward-mode automatic differentiation.
 Written in Python, it evaluates both the value of a user-supplied function and its derivative at a given point.

 ### 1.1 What's a Derivative?